 Section 9 of the SEN Code of Practice 0-25 sets out key points for the way assessments should be carried out.
 These include:

 Under the previous system, through the delegated budget, there was additional help and support for children at school without a Statement of SEND.
 However, under the Children and Families Act and the Code of Practice, School Action and School Action Plus have now been replaced with SEND Support.
 SEND Support is the support available in school for children and young people who have special educational needs, but do not have Education, Health and Care plans.
 Additional SEND Support is support to meet a student's needs to help them achieve their individual goals.

 All families whose child has an EHC plan have a right to request a personal budget.
-The personal budget will allow young people or parents to buy support identified in the plan directly, rather than relying on the local authority.
+The personal budget allows young people or parents to buy support identified in the plan directly, rather than relying on the local authority.
 Parents or young people are given a choice of whether they want to take control of the personal budget by an agency managing the funds on their behalf or by receiving direct payments, where they can purchase and manage the provision themselves.

 The Children and Families Act places duties on the health service in relation to children and young people with SEND.
 The health service means the responsible commissioning body, which will normally be the local Clinical Commissioning Group (CCG).
 But for children and young people with certain health conditions, this may be NHS England.

 The health service must engage with the Local Authority to create joint commissioning arrangements for the health and social care provision required by children and young people identified as having SEN. These arrangements need to set out what health provision is to be secured and who is responsible for securing it.
 The arrangements must also establish a mechanism to resolve disputes between the different commissioning parties.